awell-health/awell-extensions/extensions/zusHealth/README.md

 # Zus Health

-[ZUS Health](https://zushealth.com/) is the only shared health data platform designed to accelerate healthcare data interoperability by providing easy-to-use patient data at the point of care via API, embedded components, and direct EHR integrations.
+[Zus Health](https://zushealth.com/) is the only shared health data platform designed to accelerate healthcare data interoperability by providing easy-to-use patient data at the point of care via API, embedded components, and direct EHR integrations.

 ## Zus Health x Awell